NeoxAzrot/trieste/README.md

 ## Explanation of the project

 The goal of this project was to create an immersive experience for Baccha Week at the Bordeaux Museum of Fine Arts.

-To do so, we created a point and click escape game with a lot of script and sound design work.
+To do so, we created a **"point and click" escape game** with a lot of script and **sound design** work.
 The experience is very pleasant to live and the game doesn't take more than 15 minutes!

 ## Initial situation